-Gender Equality at the RPO
+1. Gender Equality at the RPO: Main results of thew Diagnosis

-This document presents the diagnosis of gender equality at ICM, performed from May 2020 to May 2021, using base data from 2019, and the measures devised for the Gender Equality Plan.
 The diagnosis was done with four main objectives in mind: to establish the specific reality among women and men in the ICM concerning equal treatment and opportunities, to identify possible inequalities and discrimination, to determine the factors or conditions that favour them, and to assess the suitability of internal regulations and processes to comply with the provisions of the legal framework on gender equality.

-The areas studied in the diagnosis cover the legal framework and other aspects considered essential to the achievement of gender equality in the ICM:
+The areas studied in the diagnosis respond to the legal framework and other aspects considered essential to the achievement of gender equality in the ICM, which are: